 1. Ticket Volume

-2. Volume Via Channel
+2. Channel Volume

 3. Completion of Tickets

-4. Agent Use
+4. Agent Utilization

 5. Response Time

-6. First Contact Resolution Rate
+6. First Contact Resolution (FCR) Rate

 8. Customer Satisfaction

-Customer satisfaction is one key help desk metric your team should be constantly monitoring.
-This metric is tied to many other metrics, such as completion of tickets, resolution time, and FCR rate.
+Customer satisfaction is a key metric that should always be top of mind.
+This metric is tied to many others, such as completion of tickets, resolution time, and FCR rate.